-James Beard Award–finalist Jose Avila dishes out traditional Mexican specialties like chilaquiles (tortilla chips simmered in a cheesy chile sauce) and huaraches (a masa flatbread topped with meat and eggs), and at this humble pozoleria.
-To ease the sting of last night’s adventures, we recommend a bowl of spicy pozole rojo made with slow-simmered pork broth and topped with pork and crispy, thick-cut chicharrones.
-Also don’t skip the Blood in Blood Out michelada—a hair of the dog concoction made with a house tomato blend, tequila, and Modelo Especial that soothes even the sharpest of headaches.
+James Beard Award finalist Jose Avila dishes out traditional Mexican specialties like chilaquiles (tortilla chips simmered in a cheesy chile sauce) and huaraches (a masa flatbread topped with meat and eggs) at this humble pozoleria.
+To ease the sting of last night’s adventures, we recommend a bowl of spicy pozole rojo made with slow-simmered pork broth, topped with pork and crispy, thick-cut chicharrones.
+Also don’t skip the Blood In Blood Out michelada—a hair of the dog concoction made with a house tomato blend, tequila, and Modelo Especial that soothes even the sharpest of headaches.
 2233 Larimer St.

 Brunch for Every Occasion

 We considered all the reasons Denverites go out for brunch in order to find the ideal spot for your occasion.

 Hungry for Meat

 Carnivores can revel in a menu full of meat at Bacon Social House, which serves flights of its signature slices, as well as bacon-laced bloody marys, BLTs, breakfast sandwiches, and salads.

 Acova’s on-site playground is the ultimate kid-pleaser while the Highland eatery’s commitment to gluten-free fare gives all gluten-averse Denverites—and those who love them—reason to celebrate.
 3651 Navajo St.

 Entertaining the In-Laws

 On Sunday mornings, bassist Matt Skellenger treats Breakfast on Broadway brunchers to original songs and Frank Sinatra classics (weather dependent; call 303-788-9998 to confirm).
 The cream-cheese-stuffed French toast tastes even better with tunes.
 2901 S. Broadway, Englewood